tradingview/rest_integrations_docs/source/data_tests/index.rst

     :align: center

-The build number can be highlighted in one of the following colors:
+The build is accompanied with an indicator in one of the following colors:

 - Green indicates that all tests passed.
 In this case, contact the TradingView team for further instructions.
 - Yellow or red indicates that there are issues in the tests that need to be fixed.
 Select a test in the *Test Result* list to view the issue description.
 It contains a link to a dump file with request contents and a link to the test description in the broker manual.
 Fix the issues and run the tests again.